 You can’t manage by fear and intimidation but due to respect, others have about your judgment, ability, and character.
-Only a leader can function for the long term in such environment.
+Only a leader can function in the long term in such an environment.

 Try your hardest to be a leader and not a boss.
 Bosses could be easily discarded and replaced.
 On the other hand, leaders are invaluable and hard to replace.

 I know this is probably the most controversial paragraph in this paper.
 To be a good project manager you need to have a firm grasp of the underlying technology used in the project.